dmsun/SAS/README.md

 # SAS
-This Repository will useful contain pieces of SAS code
+This Repository contains SAS code which may be handy